ryan-mcclue/unsw/anat2521/week3-modern-human-variation-and-osteometry.md

 Until recently, infectious diseases the main cause of human death

 From skeleton, can infer:
-Disease/Trauma: syphylus, hicking, fracture heals, embedded materials from weapons, etc.
+Disease/Trauma: syphylus, ricking, fracture heals, embedded materials from weapons, etc.
 Lifestyle: Have osteoarthritis (in particular areas indicating higher activity hear)
 Diet: Permanently formed tooth enamel as a child reveals childhood diet.
       Carbon and nitrogen concentrations in bone indicate if eating plants, terrestrial or marine animals